In your will, you need to name an executor of your estate. Whom should you designate for this important role, and what is expected of them?

 Do they have the time and inclination to deal with all the paperwork?
 This may involve paying various bills and dealing with insurance companies, hospitals, and various other charges of a last illness, not to mention tracking down financial accounts.
 It may be wise to choose someone who has the time to handle this aspect of your estate.

 Do they have the ability to deal calmly and fairly with potential heirs and creditors?
 It is a good idea to select someone level-headed and capable of resolving potential conflicts that may arise after your death.

 Do they have any financial problems of their own?
 Your executor will be charged with handling the financial details of your estate.
-Choosing someone with proven financial competence would be a smart move.
+Choosing an executor with proven financial competence would be a smart move.

 Do they have financial or legal experience?
-While this isn’t a necessary requirement, it would certainly be a big plus.
-If the individual you are naming as executor does not have this level of experience, he or she can always work with a qualified attorney or accountant to assist them in settling the affairs of your estate.
+While this isn't a necessary requirement, it would certainly be a big plus.
+If the individual you are naming as executor of your estate does not have this level of experience, they can always work with a qualified attorney or accountant to assist them in settling your affairs.